WenchuanLiliZhao/Lulu-s-Playground/app/src/components/ui/Calendar/README.md

 - **Year selection**: View any year from 1900 to 2100
 - **Time ranges**: Highlight specific date ranges with custom text and background colors
 - **Tooltip on hover**: Hover over any day to see the names of all time ranges it belongs to
+- **Interactive month popup**: Click any month to view it in a larger popup with smooth zoom animation

 ## Usage